undertuga/WAF-JS/README.md

 ```

-2. The request HTTP method of the current / request to be checked
+2. The request HTTP method of the request to be checked
 3. HTTP request headers object, or a custom object containing the ***user-agent*** & ***content-type*** properties

 The ***wafjs*** package exports a class (***WAFJS***), wich can be instantiated as follows: